Here we are in the early days of February, and my zone 9 garden is filled with heavenly fragrance.

 I wonder if it’s the citrus food that makes it happy?

 An added bonus of the Sweet Olive is the opportunity to create unusual color echoes resulting from its white and gray mottled bark.

-Normally growing to a somewhat dense 10′ x 6′ shrub, most people don’t realize it has such beautiful coloring on its stems.
+It typically grows to a somewhat dense 10′ x 6′ shrub, so most people are unaware of the stunning coloring on its stems.

 This is one of my all-time favorite, delicious smelling shrubs.
 It has year-round shiny, small, dark green leaves that sit there and look happy every day of the year.
 In the shade, no less.
 I often joke that this plant will grow in a cave, it’s that much of a shade lover.

 The teeny-tiny flowers begin to make their appearance in late January and come into their own right about now, and while they’re not much to look at, boy do they make up for it with their fragrance!
 I describe it as a combination of jasmine and honeysuckle, with a little bit of magic thrown in.

 The fragrance always catches people by surprise.
 In fact, just the other day I was sitting at my front table when I watched a solicitor walk up to my front door to drop off a flyer of some sort.